 I greatly respect someone with Lenny’s experience admitting he’s muddled on this matter.
 For the record, so am I. And to be clear, I’m not in the same league as Lenny Rachitsky.

-Given the sheer number of differing definitions of Product Market Fit, and reading the experience of a thought leader on Product Management like Larry-- product market fit is more of a feeling than something derived from data.
+Given the sheer number of differing definitions of Product Market Fit, and reading the experience of a thought leader on Product Management like Lenny-- product market fit is more of a feeling than something derived from data.

 If a thought leader like Lenny talks about Product Market Fit as a feeling -- more than a data-driven decision point -- then I think we should admit that it’s not a clear-cut matter nor a reliable measure to use in international expansion.

 Those advising ambitious startups should stop using Product Market Fit as a metric to indicate readiness for international expansion.
 Because Product Managers, Founders and CEOs are struggling, still, to find a data-driven way to measure it.

 I’ll offer three data-driven ways of quantifying when you should start your journey towards international expansion.
 I'll also qualify this advice is for SaaS companies.

 - You have 10 paying customers in another, single country that is outside of what you designate as your home market.
 This is taken directly from Jason Lemkin at SaaStr.
 (See source below) It's ok to let those first 10 customers find you.
 His rationale is that if you can get 10 customers you can get 100.
 Note this logic is applicable to SaaS companies with product-led growth strategies and may not be applicable to a more sales-driven, enterprise or e-commerce businesses.